STATISTICAL LEARNING AND DATA MINING III

 The lectures will consist of high-quality projected presentations and discussion.

-of the SLDM III course in Washington in October 2013
+of the SLDM III course at Stanford in March 2014

 Registration form for SLDM III course